kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 > _"When I learned about Kedro (while at dbt Labs), I commented that it was like dbt if it were created by Python data scientists instead of SQL data analysts (including both being created out of consulting companies)."_
 >
-> —Cody Peterson, Technical Product Manager
+> —Cody Peterson, Technical Product Manager @ Voltron Data

 ## "What if I don't want to use SQL?"